Activities for 5-11 year olds which use topical events to create uniquely engaging science lessons.

 Make the science curriculum more relevant and exciting

-Make teaching 'scientific enquiry' skills more compelling and accessible
+Make teaching 'working scientifically' more compelling and accessible

 As part of the Darwin 200 celebrations, ASE's Primary upd8 team has been working with The Open University's Evolution Megalab to provide free activities for school pupils.